 To conclude, atmospheric aerosols sampled by ice cores, influenced by northern mid-latitude emissions, show positive trends from 1700 until the last quarter of the 20th century and decreases thereafter (high confidence), but there is low confidence in observations of systematic changes in other parts of the world in these periods.
 Satellite data and ground-based records indicate that AOD exhibits predominantly negative trends since 2000 over NH mid-latitudes and SH continents, but increased over South Asia and East Africa (high confidence).
 A globally deceasing aerosol abundance is thus assessed with medium confidence.
 This implies increasing net positive ERF, since the overall negative aerosol ERF has become smaller.

-Land use and land cover
+Land Use and Land Cover

-AR5 assessed that land use change very likely increased the Earth’s albedo with a radiative forcing of -0.15 (± 0.10) W m–2.
+The AR5 assessed that land use change very likely increased the Earth’s albedo with a radiative forcing of –0.15 (± 0.10) W m–2.
 AR5 also assessed that a net cooling of the surface, accounting for processes that are not limited to the albedo, was about as likely as not.
-SRCCL concluded with medium confidence that the biophysical effects of land cover change (mainly increased albedo) had a cooling effect on surface temperatures.
-SRCCL also concluded with very high confidence that the biogeochemical effects of land cover change (i.e., GHG emissions) resulted in a mean annual surface warming.
+The SRCCL concluded with medium confidence that the biophysical effects of land cover change (mainly increased albedo) had a cooling effect on surface temperatures.
+The SRCCL also concluded with very high confidence that the biogeochemical effects of land cover change (i.e. GHG emissions) resulted in a mean annual surface warming.